Visual Odometry with Neuromorphic Resonator Networks

-The field of neuromorphic engineering pursues the goal of building computing hardware that emulates biological signal processing~\cite{mead_1990,indiveri_2011}.
+The field of neuromorphic engineering pursues the goal of building computing hardware that emulates biological signal processing~\cite{mead_1990,chicca_2014}.
 The main insight in this field is that the efficiency of brains exploits a close match between algorithms and the structure of the biological computing hardware.
-Neuromorphic processors typically consist of many parallel digital or mixed-signal computing elements that reproduce the dynamics of biological spiking neurons and of the synapses connecting them.
+Neuromorphic processors typically consist of many parallel digital or mixed-signal computing elements that reproduce the dynamics of biological spiking neurons and the synapses connecting them.
 These hardware architectures use asynchronous, event-driven communication between neurons and fine-grained parallelism with local memory.
-This yields power-efficient implementations of neural network-based algorithms, in some cases showing orders of magnitude advantages in power consumption and time to solution~\cite{davies2021advancing,Indiveri_Liu_2015}.
+This yields power-efficient implementations of neural network-based algorithms, in some cases showing orders of magnitude advantages in power consumption and time to solution~\cite{davies2021advancing, Indiveri_Liu_2015}.

-The main challenge in exploiting the full potential of neuromorphic hardware is the development of a computing framework that can provide an abstraction layer for programming the many features of neurons and synapses on neuromorphic hardware, as well as connecting neurons in networks with different structures in order to solve a given computational task.
-Based on connectionist models for symbolic reasoning~\cite{PlateAnalogy2000,gayler_1998,KanervaOrdered1996} originating in cognitive science and theoretical neuroscience, several such frameworks have been proposed \cite{eliasmith2003neural, sandamirskaya2013dynamic, KleykoComputingParadigm2021,liang2019neural} that provide an abstraction layer to link a desired computation to a neural or neuromorphic implementation.
-The abstraction is achieved by designating populations of neurons to represent behavioral variables or symbols, and a definition of (neural or synaptic) operations for manipulating these variables.
+The main challenge in exploiting the full potential of neuromorphic hardware is developing a computing framework.
+Such a framework needs to provide an abstraction layer to link a desired computation to a neural or neuromorphic implementation, i.e., for programming the many features of neurons and synapses on neuromorphic hardware and connecting neurons in networks to solve a given computational task.
+Based on connectionist models for symbolic reasoning~\cite{PlateAnalogy2000,gayler_1998,KanervaOrdered1996} originating in cognitive science and theoretical neuroscience, several such frameworks have been proposed \cite{eliasmith2003neural, sandamirskaya2013dynamic, KleykoComputingParadigm2021,liang2019neural}.
+The abstraction is achieved by designating populations of neurons to represent behavioral variables or symbols and defining (neural or synaptic) operations for manipulating these variables.